 After I sewed them together, then I added a pom pom and easy-breezy I had a hat!
 Now let’s get to the pattern details.

-For newborn size 6 inches high and 14 inches wide
+For newborn size 6 in x 14 in

-Front Bottom Loop HDC (fblHDC): Yarn over, insert your hook underneath the front bottom loop of the half double crochet from the row below.
-Yarn over and pull a loop back through.
-Yarn over and pull through all three loops on the hook.
+Front Bottom Loop HDC (fblHDC): YO, insert your hook underneath the front bottom loop of the half double crochet from the row below.
+YO and pull up a loop.
+YO and pull through all three loops on the hook.

-Slip Stitch (SLST): Insert your hook into the designated stitch, yarn over and pull a loop back through and continue pulling through loop on the hook.
+Slip Stitch (SL ST): Insert your hook, YO and pull a loop back through and continue pulling through loop on the hook.

 Row 3: fblHDC in each of the next 26 stitches.
-SLST into the front loop of each of the last 3 sts of the row, CH 1 and turn.
+SL ST into the front loop of each of the last 3 stitches of the row, CH 1 and turn.